• Skip to primary navigation

 Even using the same recipe, it is possible to get a different crust just by doing one of the following:

-Golden, shiny crust: Apply an egg wash (egg and a little water beaten together) before baking, being careful not to let the egg wash get on the rim of the baking pan as this could, in essence, glue the bread down and inhibit a full rise.
+Golden, shiny crust: Apply an egg wash (egg and a little water beaten together) before baking, being careful not to let the egg wash get on the rim of the baking pan as this could, in essence, glue the bread down and inhibit a total rise.

 Sweet, sticky crust: brush the crust with simple syrup or honey right when it comes out of the oven